Elouan-G/skill-tree/README.md

 ## Startup guide

+### Build

+- Run the `make` command in the projects root directory

 ### Create and insert test data in DB

 1. Go in the db directory : `cd db`
-2. Run the make command : `make`
-3. Run the create program : `./create.out`
+2. Run the create program : `./create.out`
-4. Run the insert program : `./insert.out` or `./insert2.out`
+3. Run the insert program : `./insert.out` or `./insert2.out`

 ### Generate the skill-tree from the DB

-1. Go in the generator directory : `cd generator`
-2. Run the make command : `make`
-3. Go back to the skill-tree directory : `cd ..`
-4. Execute the run script : `./run.sh`
+- Execute the run script in the projects root directory : `./run.sh`